valu-digital/wp-testing-tools/README.md

 ## Starting

-For new projects you can just copy all from `plugin/` and rename the "example" strings.
+For new projects you can just copy all files from `plugin/` and rename the "example" strings.

 For existing projects you can install this using composer